initstring/passphrase-wordlist/README.md

 To use this project, you need:

-- The wordlist hosted itself (`passphrases.txt`), which you can find in the [releases](https://github.com/initstring/passphrase-wordlist/releases).
+- The wordlist `passphrases.txt`, which you can find under [releases](https://github.com/initstring/passphrase-wordlist/releases).
 - Both hashcat rules [here](/hashcat-rules/).

 **WORDLIST LAST UPDATED**: November 2022